-Have you been flooded with flyers about new malpractice insurance carriers?
+Have you been flooded with flyers about new medical malpractice insurance carriers?
 Do the low rates seem too good to be true?

 We have done the research on these carriers, and will provide unbiased information about the many options available to you.
 We will point out the main coverage differences that need to be considered when making a decision about your policy and carrier.